 Many traditional full fare airlines are adding new fare classes offering a limited number of tickets at prices approaching those offered by the true low cost airlines.
 The airlines do this without removing the old business and tourist class fares.

-The new low priced fares come with more restrictions and fewer services compared to the more expensive tickets:
+The new low priced fares come with more limits and fewer services compared with the more expensive tickets:

 - cancellation of tickets may not be possible

 - name change on a ticket may not be possible or only for a fee